 With real patients in a normal clinical setting, it is possible to obtain meaningful information during your physical examination without being unnecessarily forceful in palpating, percussing, or carrying out other maneuvers that involve touching.
 Your approach to examining standardized patients should be no different.
 Standardized patients are subjected to repeated physical examinations during the Step 2 CS exam; it is critical that you apply no more than the amount of pressure that is appropriate during maneuvers such as abdominal examination, examination of the gall bladder and liver, eliciting CVA tenderness, examination of the ears with an otoscope, and examination of the throat with a tongue depressor.

-When you enter the room, you will usually encounter a standardized patient.
-By asking this patient relevant questions and performing a focused physical examination, you will be able to gather enough information to develop a preliminary differential diagnosis and a diagnostic work-up plan.
+When you enter the room, you will usually encounter a standardized patient (if not, you will be asked to communicate with a standardized patient over the telephone).
+By relating to the patient in a patient-centered manner, asking relevant questions, and performing a focused physical examination, you will be able to gather enough information to develop a preliminary differential diagnosis and a diagnostic work-up plan, as well as begin to develop an effective physician-patient relationship.

 You will be expected to communicate with the standardized patients in a professional and empathetic manner.
 As you would when encountering real patients, you should answer any questions they may have, tell them what diagnoses you are considering, and advise them on what tests and studies you will order to clarify their diagnoses.